moonjunsain/password-generator/README.md

 ## Usage

 Following is the demo of this app.
-The user can use keyboard to type in, also confirm by using keyboard or mouse.
+The user can use keyboard to type in the length, also confirm by using keyboard or mouse.

 ![demo](./pwGenerator-demo.gif)